survivejs/site/drafts/nextjs-interview.md

 ## Why did you develop *Next.js*?

 Actually, I didn't work at ZEIT at the time it was built - it was primarily built by [@nkzawa](https://twitter.com/nkzawa) to develop ZEIT's web app https://zeit.co.
-Since it was a success, ZEIT released it as an open source project.
+Because it was a success, ZEIT released it as an open source project.

-Since then, we develop features as they are needed to continue building https://zeit.co and the community helps us by fixing bugs and requesting and developing new features.
+Since then, features are developed when they are needed to continue building https://zeit.co and the community helps by fixing bugs and requesting and developing new features.

 ## What next?

-We try to make Next.js as simple and lean as possible.
-We don't try to implement many features.
-Instead we want to build a very solid infrasture and encourage to reuse existing libraries and frameworks on top of Next.js.
+We try to keep *Next.js* as simple and lean as possible.
+We avoid implementing too many features.
+Instead we aim to build a very solid infrastructure and encourage reuse of existing libraries and frameworks on top of Next.js.

-We are going to ship Next.js 3.0 with dynamic import and static HTML exporting support pretty soon.
-After that, our focus is on improving overall stability and reduce the dev and production build time of the app.
+We just released *Next.js* 3.0 with dynamic imports and static HTML exporting support.
+The next topics we will focus on are improving overall stability and reducing the dev and production build time of the app.

 ## What does the future look like for *Next.js* and web development in general?
 Can you see any particular trends?

-I think we'll see more rich web apps in the future thanks to recent performance improvements on browsers.
-Web Assembly will be something huge.
-We'll be able to develop web apps using solid tools available for desktop and server side apps.
+I think we'll see more rich web apps in the future thanks to recent performance improvements in browsers.
+Web Assembly will have a huge impact on the industry.
+Solid tooling will allow development of web apps available for both desktops and servers.
+Effects like these will lead to web apps to completely obsoleting desktop apps.
-Basically a webapps will completely obsolete Desktop apps.

-With Next.js we'll always try to allow developers to build fast web apps without worrying too much about different APIs and configurations.
+Our goal with Next.js will always be to allow developers to build fast web apps without too much hassle with different APIs and configurations.

 ## What advice would you give to programmers getting into web development?

-First learn the basics well.
-For an example for the front-end web development, learn HTML, CSS and JavaScript correctly.
-Then focus on couple of frameworks you'll like and develop a carrier on top of them.
+First of all, learn the basics well.
+For example, with front-end web development, learn the ins and outs of HTML, CSS and JavaScript.
+Then focus on a couple of frameworks you like and develop a career on top of them.

-This space is changing so rapidly, so always look for what's new and keep in touch with them.
+The industry is changing very rapidly, so always look for what's new and stay updated.

-But don't try to change frameworks because they are new and cool.
-Only do that, if your current framework doesn't work well or you can find more jobs with the new framework.
+Don't switch frameworks because there's something new and cool.
+Only do that if your current framework doesn't work well or if the new one increases your job opportunities.

 ## Who should I interview next?

-I think JavaScript is huge area.
+JavaScript has a huge ecosystem.
 I don't have specific person to mention.
-May be you can look at the GitHub trending page.
+The GitHub trending page may have some interesting people to interview.

 ## Any last remarks?

-As a project maintainer on GitHub, I'd love people search internet and the existing issues before creating new issues.
-If that's a new issue, always provide a way to reproduce the issue.
-(Better if that's a GitHub repo.)
+As a project maintainer on GitHub, I really appreciate it when developers search the web and the existing issues before creating new issues.
+If it's really a new issue, always provide a way to reproduce the issue (often better as a GitHub repo).

-That'll save us a ton of time and we can really fix legitimate issues and add new features.
+That saves us a ton of time so that we can fix legitimate issues and still add new features.

 ## Conclusion